 Bulgaria is located on the western side of the Black Sea.
-It is a truly unique destination in Europe, due to its beautiful beaches, charming churches, and great winter sports and hiking opportunities.
+It is a truly unique destination in Europe, thanks to its beautiful beaches, charming churches, great winter sports, and hiking opportunities.
 These are just some of the reasons why western travelers are now visiting Bulgaria more frequently.

-On the other hand, the scrumptious Bulgarian cuisine has some unique elements while keeping Turkish and Greek influences.
+On top of these, the scrumptious Bulgarian cuisine has some unique elements while keeping Turkish and Greek influences.
 A wide variety of vegetables, herbs, and fruits are part of the Bulgarian dishes such as hearty salads, required at every meal, a variety of hot and cold soups, and many different mouthwatering pastries.

 Of course, we cannot leave behind the awesome variety of wines, beers, and local spirits such as rakia, mastika, and menta, which are some of the most popular alcoholic beverages in this undiscovered country of southeast Europe.
 It is safe to say that the quality of Bulgarian wine is guaranteed as the wine production in Bulgaria dates back to the 10th century B.C.
 So yes, people in Bulgaria know a lot about wine.